 Obtaining an H1-B requires demonstration that the employer is paying a reasonable wage through a certification from the Department of Labor (DoL) in addition to proving the employee has specialized qualifications.

 Unlike OPT, there’s a catch.
-Regardless of the employer saying “yes”, and then everything being done, spent (it costs thousands of dollars for the employer) and filed correctly, U.S. immigration law states that if more than 85,000 H1-B petitions are received in a given fiscal year the system will select winners using a randomized lottery system (this is where Luck MUST be your friend, regardless of the other six).
+Regardless of the employer saying “yes”, and then everything being done, spent (it costs thousands of dollars for the employer) and filed correctly, U.S. immigration law states that if more than 85,000 H1-B petitions are received in a given fiscal year the system will select winners using a randomized lottery system (this is where Luck MUST be your friend, regardless of the other five).
 Soon after the 2008 economic crisis, from 2009 to 2012 U.S. Citizenship and Immigration Services (USCIS) did not receive 85, 000 petitions for years so everyone who applied for the H1-B got it.
 However, come 2013 (the year yours truly came out fresh out of college), a roaring economic boom coupled with rapidly hiring employers saw over 120,000 petitions filed that year.
 Just my luck – unlike my predecessors, now I had no guarantee anymore – instead, a 40% chance of rejection.
 Today, we are seeing over 200,000 petitions being filed each year.
 All around the U.S. International students today have it way harder than I did in 2013 when I thought I had it worse.
-Kind of reminds you how everything is relative, right?
+It kind of reminds you how everything is relative, right?

-As fate would have it, Luck (prayers is what I believe) came to my aid on the day of the lottery and chose mine as one of those golden files that would move on to see an approved H1-B. My story was allowed to continue with ICF.
+As fate would have it, Luck (prayers is what I believe) came to my aid on the day of the lottery yet again and chose mine as one of those golden files that would move on to see an approved H1-B. My story was allowed to continue with ICF.
 Here’s the other catch: since an H1-B is a sponsor visa done by the company that sponsors you – you can ONLY work for that company while you are on this visa status.
 This meant a few things – if I lost my job at any time – pack your bags; leave.
 There is a 60 day grace period to find another alternative (i.e. a new sponsor, international organization) if not – pack your bags; leave.
-Thankfully for me, ICF has been a blessing to work for (praise to the Almighty).
+Thankfully for me, ICF as a company and my leadership have been a blessing to work for (praise to the Almighty).
 Some other folks in my shoes aren’t that fortunate with their employers who could at times be exploitative.
 The lack of mobility is, I admit, a definite downer mentally – but sometimes you have to work with the hand you are dealt, it’s not like we have a choice.
 The freedoms held by Green Card holders and U.S. citizens are cherish-able privileges.
 It’s like a 15 year old looking at drivers on the road with licenses, they could go anywhere.
 The last note is that an H1-B is issued for three years, with an option to renew for another three years, a total of six.
 After that, pack your bags; leave.